-• Years 1-3: watching, listening, dancing, singing, clapping total: 20 mins
+• Years 1-2: watching, listening, dancing, singing, clapping total: 20 mins

-Formal learning: Pupils in Years 1-3 receive 20-minute music lessons on a rotation basis, each class learning once every 3 weeks.
+Formal learning: Pupils in Years 1 and 2 receive 20-minute music lessons once a week for 30 weeks per year.
 In lessons, children will learn songs, clap rhythms and learn basic dance steps, exposing them to the early stages of an African music education.

-Informal learning: Classes are encouraged to watch Years 4 and 5 performances during their lesson time.
-Class teachers will also be given material to share with the children outside of class time, including DVDs, CDs and quizzes.
+Informal learning: Classes are encouraged to watch Years 3 and 4 performances.
+Class teachers will also be given material to share with the children outside of class time, including videos, mp3s and quizzes.

-• Year 4: same as above + learning to play drum/flute, history, NC total: 50 mins
+• Year 3: same as above + learning to play drum/flute, history, NC total: 40 mins

-Formal learning: Pupils in Year 4 receive 50-minute music lessons once a week for 30 weeks per year.
+Formal learning: Pupils in Year 3 receive 40-minute music lessons once a week for 30 weeks per year.
 In lessons, children will learn songs, clap rhythms and learn appropriate dance steps.
 Pupils will also learn a rhythmic instrument, such as the djembe, and a melodic instrument, such as the African flute.
 Students will learn some of the history of African music, and the cultural significance of the music and instruments that they learn.
 Additionally, musical theory and other aspects of music that fall under the National Curriculum (NC) will be taught - see National Curriculum - Key Stage 2 chapter for more.